Allan3791837/LeetCode-solutions/README.md

 # LeetCode-solutions
 This repository contains the LeetCode challenges I've solved from time to time.
+The folders "easy", "medium" and "hard" refer to the difficulty levels of the challenges, with each folder containing the code of the challenges corresponding to its name.
+Note that at the moment, only the folder "medium" contains some code, while the other folders are empty and ready to receive files when I complete challenges of the corresponding difficulty levels.